astq2011/guess-the-flagg/README.md

-# guess-the-flagg
+# guess-the-flag
-guess the flagg
+guess the flag